Clara's Story

 seem menacing.
 But he was sweet.

-You're right--Everette was a
+Everette was a

-wonderful man--for years he managed Jim Eastland's plantation in
+wonderful man.
+For years he managed Jim Eastland's plantation in

-Doddsville--I went there many times as a little girl.
+Doddsville.
+I went there many times as a little girl.
 We also visited

 he had to do.
 This was in the middle of the civil rights movement, and